martinkjlarsson/nauty-laman-plugin/README.md

 * `-H`: generate (k,l)-tight graphs constructible by [Henneberg type I moves](https://en.wikipedia.org/wiki/Laman_graph#Henneberg_construction). k defaults to 2 but can be set using `-K#`. l is always k(k+1)/2.
 * `-N#`: all graphs with this number of nodes or fewer are considered sparse (defaults to floor(k)).
 This value will automatically be increased if doing so does not affect the result.

 Both `-K` and `-L` accept rational numbers making it possible to generate, e.g., (3/2,2)-tight graphs (see results below).
-Note, however, that denominators equal to their numerator are ignored, i.e., `-K2/2` is equivalent to `-K2`.
+Note, however, that denominators equal to their numerator are ignored, e.g., `-K2/2` is equivalent to `-K2`.
 If rational arguments are not needed, define the macro `INT_KL` before compiling for a small increase in performance.

 ## Results - counts and execution times